All the family can help feed our animals!

 Every morning after breakfast, we feed our animals with the help of the young apprentice farmers staying.
 The very favourite activity is always feeding the chickens, ducks, geese and collecting the eggs.
 Even our tiniest guests love our poultry and are brave enough to throw a handful of corn!
 We always have chicks and ducklings hatching, and there is a chance to feed and hold them every morning too.

 Our feeding activities also include filling the water troughs for our pigs, and on hot days making a mud bath for them to cool off with the hose.
 You’ll be introduced to an assortment of orphan lambs (all desperate for their bottles of milk!) and our family of pygmy goats.
-Our goat population has grown over the years from two to ten these days – all with names and big personalities and all very tame.
+Our goat population has grown over the years from two to five these days – all with names and big personalities and all very tame.
 Your children will love feeding them branches of leaves and stroking them every morning before feeding them their breakfast.

 Twice a week, weather permitting, there is a chance to groom and ride our ponies.
 During 2009 we trained our pony, Pippa, to pull a trap, which has been a tremendous success as it has enabled even the most nervous toddler to have a ride.